Issue of Israel as Jewish state sank Quartet moves

 DEEP SKEPTICISM

-There is deep scepticism among diplomats and analysts that a serious negotiation will begin or, if it does, go anywhere.
+There is deep skepticism among diplomats and analysts that a serious negotiation will begin or, if it does, go anywhere.

 Neither Israel nor the Palestinians have formally responded to the Quartet statement.
 On Sunday, Abbas repeated his unwillingness to resume talks without a freeze on the building of Jewish settlements.